ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 [{{site.data.keyword.cloudant_short_notm}} Query](/apidocs/cloudant#postfind){: new_window}{: external} and [{{site.data.keyword.cloudant_short_notm}} Search](/apidocs/cloudant#getsearchinfo){: new_window}{: external} both use bookmarks as the key to unlock the next page of results from a result set.
 This practice is described in full in a later section that is called [Bookmarks](#bookmarks).
 It's easier to manage since no key manipulation is required to formulate the request for the next result set.
 You pass the bookmark that was received in the first response to the second request.

-Now, we can see a better way to page through a large document set.
+Now, you can see a better way to page through a large document set.

 ## Paging with `_all_docs` and views
 {: #paging-with_all_docs_views}